emirodriguezalc/god-frontend-code-test-master/README.md

 - If you use our design system component library, [VCC-UI](https://vcc-ui.vercel.app/)
 - If you add a filter bar on the top to filter cars by `bodyType`

+## Doubts and comments

+Reading the VCC-UI documentation, it seems that you are transitioning from it, to something similar to tailwind.
+That is great!
+I read [this article](https://vcc-ui.vercel.app/blog/2022-11-23-future-css) and loved the idea.
+Im using tailwind in my current job and it grew on me.
+I will stick to VCC-UI, as it is a requirement for the test, i hope not to be mistaken.